Deshenfektion/gitlab-cicd-lite/README.md

   (`script_failure`, `runner_failure`, `timeout`) with exponential backoff.
 - **Failure propagation** — the downstream closure of a failed job is marked `skipped`; `allow_failure` jobs are tolerated once their retries are spent.
-- **Cancellation** — cancelling aborts running containers and cancels queued jobs; a server restart marks interrupted runs as cancelled instead of leaving them stuck.
+- **Cancellation and recovery** — cancelling aborts running containers and cancels queued jobs.
+After a crash the server marks interrupted runs as cancelled and removes the job containers they left behind, found by label.
 - **Docker runner** — pulls images, creates containers, demultiplexes the Docker stream into stdout/stderr, collects exit codes and always cleans up.
 A shell executor exists for development and tests.